-The HREC will review ethics protocols with significant or targeted participation of Indigenous people and communities with the expectation to see that the researchers have involved Indigenous people and/or communities from project inception (research design and methodology) through to the reporting of the research outcomes (to whom and in what form, considering cultural expectations etc).
-Researchers are expected to submit a protocol that demonstrates how they have addressed Indigenous inclusivity in the following phases of the research process where relevant:
+The HREC will review ethics protocols with significant or targeted participation of Aboriginal and Torres Strait Islander Peoples and/or communities with the expectation to see that the researchers have involved Aboriginal stakeholders and/or communities from project inception (as part of the research design and methodology), with ongoing engagement throughout the lifecycle of the project, including the reporting of the research outcomes (to whom and in what form, considering cultural expectations, etc.).
+Similar considerations will also apply to research involving other Indigenous communities too.
+Researchers are expected to submit a protocol that demonstrates how they have addressed cultural safety and inclusivity in the following phases of the research process where relevant:

 Researchers must complete, and provide with their ethics application, the Aboriginal and Torres Strait Islander Research Ethics Engagement Plan.